MAT 226, MAT 316, and MAT 411 with grades of C or better.

 Here are some important dates:

 There are many resources available to get help.
-First, I recommend that you work on homework in small groups as much as possible and to come see me whenever necessary.
+First, you are allowed and encouraged to work together on homework.
+However, each student is expected to turn in their own work.
+You are strongly encouraged to ask questions in our Discord discussion group, as I (and hopefully other members of the class) will post comments there for all to benefit from.
+You are also encouraged to stop by during my office hours and you can always email me.
 I am always happy to help you.
 If my office hours don’t work for you, then we can probably find another time to meet.
 It is your responsibility to be aware of how well you understand the material.
 Don’t wait until it is too late if you need help.
 Ask questions!
-Lastly, you can always email me.

 Any changes to this syllabus made during the term will be properly communicated to the class.